MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-site-map-app.md

 topic-status: Drafting
 ---

-# Tutorial: Create a site map for an app using the site map designer
+# Tutorial: Create a model-driven app site map for an app using the site map designer

 In this tutorial you perform several site map tasks such as creating a new site map, and adding an area, group, and subarea.